Mountain Empire, San Diego: Indian reservations

-The San Diego County Sheriff's Department provides patrol and law enforcement services to the Mountain Empire region.
+The San Diego County Sheriff's Office provides patrol and law enforcement services to the Mountain Empire region.

 Education

 The region is served by the Mountain Empire Unified School District, which consists of six elementary schools and Mountain Empire High School.

 The Mountain Empire Unified School District is geographically the largest school district in California, occupying over 600 mi2.

 Media

 The Mountain Empire is served by countywide publications such as the San Diego Union-Tribune and the San Diego Reader.
 Regionally, it is served by East County Magazine.